 Meanwhile, there seems to be a resurgence of interest nowadays in Eastern Orthodoxy among right-wingers.
 I used to follow a lot of alt-Orthodox accounts on Twitter and Facebook.
 About a year ago I saw a post that ran roughly as follows:

 “Pray for me!
-My wife has apostatized and absconded with my step-daughter.
+My wife has apostatized and left with my step-daughter.
 I received a notification from a lawyer that she is filing for divorce.
 I miss my step-daughter terribly!
 I tried so hard to keep my wife in the fold, but she was not strong enough” etc., etc.

 So I could see how the holy-rolling husband made himself a huge pain in the ass.
 But by itself, that’s probably not enough to repulse a wife.
 Rather, taking on a groveling aspect is not conducive to manhood.
 Like liberalism, it’s passive aggressive, a way of indulging self-loathing, of valorizing a weak chin.
 Obviously, hedonism wrecks people, and I’m not advocating it.
 I’m all for Christian continence, to a degree.
 But how TF are you allowing yourself social media (which is real poison) and not raw-dogging the wife?
 The only way that makes sense is if your religion is for show.